Patoka River

-The Patoka River (Pronounced, PaTohKah) is a 167 mi tributary of the Wabash River in southwestern Indiana in the United States.
+The Patoka River is a 167 mi tributary of the Wabash River in southwestern Indiana in the United States.
 It drains a largely rural area of forested bottomland and agricultural lands among the hills north of Evansville.

 Description

 It rises in the Hoosier National Forest in southeastern Orange County, approximately 10 mi southeast of Paoli.
 It flows generally west, passing through Patoka Lake, where it is impounded for flood control.
 Downstream from the reservoir it flows in a highly meandering course, making large oxbows as it flows past sharp hilly terrain as it approaches Jasper, then westward across Pike and Gibson counties, passing through more sharp terrain.
 It joins the Wabash from the east opposite Mount Carmel, Illinois, approximately 30 mi north-northwest of Evansville.
 The mouth of the river is approximately 1 mi downstream on the Wabash from the mouth of the White River.

 At Princeton, Indiana, the Patoka has a mean annual discharge of approximately 1,082 cubic feet per second.